The Hindu Times: Background and composition

 The song, which combines powerful rock with a psychedelic feel, was unveiled during Oasis's Autumn 2001 Noise and Confusion Tour.
 The song was due to be released commercially at the same time, but Noel decided the track needed more work done on it to be suitable for release.
 Many have commented on the main guitar riff being lifted from the Stereophonics song "Same Size Feet", which uses exactly the same, or at least very similar, guitar riff.
 The B-side, "Just Getting Older", was written at the time of the release of Standing on the Shoulder of Giants (2000).
 The second B-side, "Idler's Dream", is the only Oasis song to not feature any guitars and is one of the four, the others being "Take Me Away", "Married with Children" and "Sad Song", to not feature drums; the song consists simply of Noel Gallagher's vocals and a piano/organ accompaniment.
+The song was written back in January 1999 while Noel Gallagher was in Thailand.

 The title has little to do with the lyrics of the song, which are more in the vein of Definitely Maybe's "Rock 'n' Roll Star".
 Noel got the name "The Hindu Times" from a T-shirt he saw in a charity shop.
 It has been speculated that the title refers to the main riff's similarity to Indian music in sound, sounding as if it were played on a sitar.
 Gallagher himself says that it is because he had already named the song before any lyrics were written for it.